 Most people only have accounts at one bank because it simplifies the banking process.
 It is easier to have the majority of your account in one place so that your transfers and payments go through more quickly.
 Banks count on customer loyalty, which is why they recruit so heavily on college campuses.
 They know that once you open your first bank account with them, you are much more likely to stay there, despite any fees that are charged.
 However, you should do a banking check up once a year, to make sure your needs are still being met.

 It is possible to have checking accounts at more than one bank, and you may have specific reasons about why you want to do this.
 For example you may choose to keep your personal checking account open when you open a joint account with your spouse at a different bank.
 You may have one checking account at a separate bank to pay your collection bills from, so that they do not drain your checking account of more money than you authorized.
 You may have a different account for your small business or freelancing work that you do under your name.
+YOu may also have a savings account at an online only bank to earn higher interest rates.
 Each of these reasons is a legitimate reason to have multiple checking accounts.

 It is important that you manage each your accounts carefully so you do not overdraw one account accidentally and run up overdraft charges.
 Keep your checkbooks in separate places, and choose different distinct checks for each account.
 If you are allowed to choose the style of your debit card, make sure that they are different so you do not grab the wrong one when you are making a payment.
 You should balance your checkbook each month and keep a running total of your transactions so you do not overdraw.
 Checking your transaction online every few days will help you catch a mistake early so you can correct it before it becomes serious.